NHSDigital/software-engineering-quality-framework/practices/actions-best-practices.md

 GitHub Actions is a powerful automation tool that enables CI/CD workflows directly within your GitHub repository.
 Securing your GitHub Actions workflows is crucial to protect your code, secrets, and infrastructure from potential security threats.

 This guide outlines best practices for securing your GitHub Actions workflows and minimizing security risks.
+All actions used in committed workflow definitions must be pinned to a full-length commit SHA.

 ## Table of Contents